 - Cash Value/Whole life insurance and distribution rules.

-- Taxes on non-qualified tax deferred annuity distributions.
+- Taxes on non-qualified and IRA tax deferred annuity distributions.

 - How does your income impact the premiums you pay out of pocket for Medicare?

-- Government work-sponsored pension planning – what is your best strategy?
+- Work-sponsored pension planning – what is your best strategy?

 - Long Term Care needs